KIMDAHYUN98/KIMDAHYUN98/README.md

 ### Hi there 👋 I'm KIMDAHYUN

-I wanna be a developer.
+I wanna be a developer who keeps growing.

 - 🌱 I’m currently working at a Web App development Company.
 - 📫 How to reach me: dbkdh98@gmail.com